Urinary Tract Infection? Symptoms & Natural Methods for Relief of Bladder Infection (Prevent, Soothe, Recover)

 Since then, I've educated myself very well on these types of infections, especially since I had them chronically for about 15 years due to factors I didn't understand back then.
 Thankfully, I have figured out over the years that there are some highly effective natural ways to prevent and heal from a UTI, especially if it is just getting started in your body.

-If we don't know any better, we go to our doctor and turn over our power to make healing decisions for ourselves to that person---and hope for the best.
+In our country, we are taught to go to our doctor and turn over our power to make healing decisions for ourselves to that person---and just hope for the best.
 We hope our doctor asks us the right questions about other medications we are taking and has the knowledge to prescribe appropriate treatments.

 But I digress.
 Back to the UTI problem:

 Because women have a shorter urethra (the tube urine comes through after it passes the bladder), ladies have a higher likelihood of contracting a bladder infection than men do.
 A UTI can include any infection in the urethra, bladder, or even kidneys.

 Here is information about UTI's, what they are and what to do if you feel one coming on, and some things to do if you already have one.

 Symptoms of a Urinary Tract Infection (UTI)

-Here are the signs to look out for that let you know you are getting (or have) a UTI:
+Here are the signs to look out for that let you know you may be getting (or have) a UTI:

 You may experience all or just some of these symptoms.
-Our bodies are all different and no two infections are the same, in my opinion.
+Our bodies are all different and no two infections are the same.
 The signs I personally were tuned in to were the first 5 or 6 of these, but you may not have all of these symptoms, and you may have others in addition!